cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 - signature_1, ..., signature_n, signatures output by CoreSign.

 Outputs:
-- signature, a compressed signature that combines all inputs.
+- signature, a compressed signature combining all inputs, or INVALID

 Procedure:
 1. accum = signature_to_point(signature_1)